 Eventually Quelf becomes more about having fun than winning.
 That’s a good thing.

-Wise and Otherwise
+Are You Wise and Otherwise?

 Players vote for the definition they believe to be correct.
 If someone votes for your fictional definition, you get a point.
 Those who select the true one get a point.
 If no one chooses the correct one, the reader gets all the points.

 Wise and Otherwise twists this basic game by using folk sayings from various countries.
 The reader speaks the first part of the phrase from the front of a card, and players attempt to finish it correctly.
 The reader writes the remainder of the phrase as found on the back of the card.

-The original Cranium [check prices] was published in 1998.
+The original Cranium (check prices) was published in 1998.
 It takes elements of several other party games and combines them into one in which players must participate in bits of each.
 There is drawing, sculpting (with clay), trivia, word games, and performance…think Pictionary, Claymania, Trivial Pursuit, HuggerMugger, and Charades.

 The Cranium family of fun board games for college students is only slightly more serious than Quelf, but that’s not saying much.
 With a large enough group of people who are willing to party, this board game will provide the fun.

 Your job is to pull out an individual block – one hand only! – and place it atop the tower without letting any of it tumble.
 It’s easy at first, but eventually friction and gravity beat you.
-Maybe college students in engineering would especially like to tackle this one…?

 There are dozens of editions of this fun board game, so you can pick the one that your group of college students would like best.
 Topics range from Marvel comics to Dr. Who to the Simpsons to Star Trek to Friends (TV series) to FIFA and more.

 You may have noticed that these fun board games for college students could almost all be placed in a party games category as well.
 Makes sense to me.
 That said, if you haven’t looked at the party games yet, check them out too.